cds-snc/digital-canada-ca/content/en/guides/resources/documentation-book-a-government-appointment.md

 ---
-Title: 'Documentation: book a government appointment'
+Title: Documentation book a government appointment
 TranslationKey: government-appointment-guides
 Description: >-
   Research documentation to understand the need for a service that helps people book government appointments.